the-teachingRSE-project/competencies/survey.md

 The material in the Incubator increasingly includes more intermediate-level training modules.
 After completion of a Carpentry workshop, learners can claim a certificate of attendance [@CarpentriesLearnerCertificates].
-Carpentry instructors must be certified before organizing a workshop.
+Carpentry instructors must be certified before organising a workshop.
 There is a selection process [@CarpentriesBecomingInstructor] as well as an instructor training course, upon which a certificate is delivered [@Wilson2013a].